 Many of the databases mentioned in the above guides may be subscription-based, but here are some that MHC students can access via local Five College libraries or the South Hadley Public Library:

 Ancestry.com - UMass, Smith, and Amherst subscribe.
 Visit their campuses and look up ancestry.com in the Five College Library Catalog.

 Ancestry.com and Heritage Quest - the South Hadley Public Library has subscriptions to each of these.
 You can visit and use them on site, or, if you get a SHPL library card, you can access Heritage Quest from anywhere using your barcode number.

 Etiquette, manners, proper behavior - whatever name you choose, these vary across cultures and time.
-For best results finding books on this topic, when searching the library catalog try a subject keyword search on the term "etiquette" modified by geographic area (e.g., "united states") and/or time (e.g., "19th century").
+For best results finding books on this topic, when searching Discover try a Subject terms search on the term "etiquette" modified by geographic area (e.g., "united states") and/or time (e.g., "19th century").
 A couple of sample works on etiquette:

 You may also find the following biographical databases useful: